Rafsan7238/CSE321_Lab/README.md

 # CSE321_Lab

-The repository contains the Linux commands and shell scripts for CSE321 assignments practices.
+The repository contains the Linux commands, shell scripts and Java codes for CSE321 assignments practices.